Kekkle/kekkles-korner/_posts/2026-03-28-building-an-nutrition-app.md

 ---
-title: "Building an interactive nutrition app -- the story so far"
+title: "Building an interactive nutrition app...how it's going"
 date: 2026-03-28
 ---